Sanofi Data Scientist Salary in United States | $96K-$115K+ | Levels.fyi

 The median Data Scientist compensation in United States package at Sanofi totals $115K per year.
-View the base salary, stock, and bonus breakdowns for Sanofi's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sanofi's total compensation packages.
 Last updated: 10/2/2025

 Company